Dependabot: Get Slack notifications using GitHub Actions

 It is assumed that the Slack channel already exists, and it does not matter whether it is public or private, so let's create the App:

-Go to https://api.slack.com/messaging/webhooks and click on the Create you Slack app button.
+1. Go to https://api.slack.com/messaging/webhooks and click on the Create You Slack app button.

-Click on the Create New App button and select “From scratch” option.
+2. Click the Create New App button and select the “From scratch” option.

-Select your Channel in the list and click in Allow.
+6. Select your Channel from the list and click on Allow.

 You should see something like this: